Royal George Hotel and Ruddle's Building: History

 A new licensee was not apparently found until the following year when the license was transferred to Henry Penfold and in 1866 to Michael Daly and in the same year back to Dickens (until 1868).
 In 1868 the property was conveyed to Dickens' mortgagee, the Anglican Bishop of Brisbane.
-A Sam Loudon (also written as London) is listed as licensee from 1869-70 when Henry Farley assumes the license until 1872.
+A Sam Loudon (also written as London) is listed as licensee from 1869–1870 when Henry Farley assumes the license until 1872.
 1872 is to mark the beginning of a more stable proprietorship of the Royal George.
 In that year William Ruddle leases the hotel from the Anglican Church (officially the Corporation of the Synod of the Diocese of Brisbane) who owned in addition to the Royal George several other blocks of land on this part of Brunswick Street.
 A photo taken during this time (between 1872 and 1886) shows the Royal George hotel much as it is believed to have existed in the 1850s.
-By this time a second storey had been added to the chamfered corner section; an adjoining single story building on Brunswick Street also formed part of the hotel site.
+By this time a second storey had been added to the chamfered corner section; an adjoining single-storey building on Brunswick Street also formed part of the hotel site.

 In 1885 Ruddle purchased the hotel with a mortgage back to the Anglican church of £3,000.
 The 30.5 perches of land included the site (to the west of the Royal George) on which the Ruddle's building was later to be erected.
 In the following year major alterations and additions were undertaken to the hotel, the first of two stages of work which transformed the building into a late Victorian hotel, a form the Royal George would take until the 1960s.
 This transformation was the work of prominent architect Francis Drummond Greville Stanley.
-Stanley (1839-1897) emigrated from Scotland to Queensland in 1861 joining the Office of the Queensland Colonial Architect in 1863 becoming Superintendent of Roads and Buildings (later called Colonial Architect) from 1872-1881.
-Queensland's longest serving Colonial Architect, his work included the Brisbane's Supreme Court (1874–79) and the General Post Office (1871-2).
-Described as the best known of all Queensland's early architects because of the quality, diversity, and extent of his work, his private clients included several banks including the Queensland National Bank (for whom Stanley designed their headquarters in Queen Street (1880–85)) and the Anglican Church.
+Stanley (1839–1897) emigrated from Scotland to Queensland in 1861 joining the Office of the Queensland Colonial Architect in 1863 becoming Superintendent of Roads and Buildings (later called Colonial Architect) from 1872–1881.
+Queensland's longest serving Colonial Architect, his work included the Brisbane's Supreme Court (1874–79) and the General Post Office (1871–1872).
+Described as the best known of all Queensland's early architects because of the quality, diversity, and extent of his work, his private clients included several banks including the Queensland National Bank (for whom Stanley designed their headquarters in Queen Street (1880–1885)) and the Anglican Church.
 His hotel work included: